BruceEckel/functional_error_handling/Functional Error Handling.md

 Higher-level languages handle function arguments and returns for you, which made them a very desirable improvement as the size and complexity of programs grew beyond what the assembly programmer was able to hold in their head.
 ## Modules

 Tim Peters’ observation of the value of namespaces (see [The Zen of Python](https://peps.python.org/pep-0020/)) is the core of the idea of modules, which more modern languages incorporate (unfortunately C++ had to inherit C’s messy system, for backwards compatibility).
-In Python, files are automatically modules which is certainly one of the easiest solutions.
+In Python, files are automatically modules, which is certainly one of the easiest solutions.

-But it wasn’t always this way.
-Breaking assembly-language programs into pieces was not easy, and early higher-level languages did not consider modularity.
+It wasn’t always this way.
+Breaking assembly-language programs into pieces was not easy, and early higher-level languages tended to be single-file programs and did not consider modularity.
 When the idea began to surface it was incorporated as a main feature of the Modula-2 language (a descendent of Pascal).
 The name tells you what a significant shift it was considered at the time.

 Modula-2 and similar languages required an explicit declaration of a module:
 ```modula-2